Ultimate Antarctica: South Georgia & Antarctic Circle - 23 - $37,490

 Day 2: Embarkation Day

-Embarkation will occur in the late afternoon, after which your vessel will sail down the historic Beagle Channel.
-As you embark, the anticipation grows.
+As you board the vessel, ready to start sailing down the historic Beagle Channel, the anticipation grows.
 Meet and greet your fellow travellers and get acquainted with your ship.
 Since every Antarctic adventure presents new opportunities and experiences, embarkation day is just as exciting for your Expedition Team as it is for you.
 On board to ensure your comfort and safety, your team will also help make your wildlife dreams come true.

 Day 3: At Sea towards Falklands